 Portmanteau.
 This French word for coatrack, is a linguistic blend of two words.
 In modern times, portmanteaus don't have much luck.
-Ill fated couple combinations like Brangelina, TomKat, Bennifer (times two) have long disbanded.
-In 2020, it's doubtful anyone is still suffering from affluenza (having the problem of too much money) and clearly, fewer still are able to chillax.
+Ill-fated couple combinations like Brangelina, TomKat, Bennifer (times two) have long disbanded.
+In 2020, it's doubtful anyone is still suffering from affluenza (having the problem of too much money) and clearly, fewer still can chillax.
 But a new portmanteau has really taken off this year: the Staycation.
-The idea of going on vacation while staying exactly where you already are was unthinkable in 2019.
-But how times have changed.
+The idea of going on vacation while staying exactly where you already were was unthinkable in 2019.
+How times have changed.

 Now is a great time to explore one's own neighbourhood.
 And if a road trip or day out is acceptable and necessary for mental clarity, try visiting local farms.
 Its not news to make an annual trip to strawberry farms for harvest picking, or pumpkin farms for your perfect October jack-O-lantern.
 But this year's hot-button ticket of visiting lavender fields came as some surprise.
-In 2019, if someone recommended I make a two hour drive for a walk in a flower garden, it would have with a resounding why, followed by a forceful no. But this year is different, and a socially-distant romp in a lavender field is just the ticket for an easy day out.
+In 2019, if someone recommended I make a two-hour drive for a walk in a flower garden, it would have with a resounding why, followed by a forceful 'no'.
+However, this year is different, and a socially distant romp in a lavender field is just the ticket for an easy day out.

-Lavender is known for its soothing qualities and is one of the most popular and versatile essential oils used in aromatherapy.
+Lavender, known for its soothing qualities, is one of the most popular and versatile essential oils used in aromatherapy.
 The oil promotes relaxation and believed to treat anxiety, fungal infections, allergies, depression, insomnia, eczema, nausea, and menstrual cramps.

 To cook with lavender, make a simple infusion by measuring 2 tablespoons lavender buds for each cup boiling liquid.
-Steep for 30 minutes then strain.
-You can use this infusion to flavour lavender lemonade, ice tea, cakes, cookies and sorbets.
+Steep for 30 minutes, then strain.
+You can use this infusion to flavour lavender lemonade, iced tea, cakes, cookies, and sorbets.
 You can also crush the buds down with sugar to add as a dry component.

 Cadwell Farm, Arlesey Rd